queden/CardGame/README.md

 # Intructions for running
 Clone the repos and open the runtime file in the CardGame/CardGame/bin/Release/netcoreapp2.1, choosing between Windows or Ubuntu, and find the correct runtime file (example: .exe for Windows).
 # Design Choices
-For this card game, I made a a Card class, a Board class, and a Card Types enumerator.
+For this card game, I made a Card class, a Board class, and a Card Types enumerator.
 ## Card Class
 The Card class consists of a card object with a card type and whether or not it is enabled.
 ### Methods